What are your full names? When, where and how did you meet?

 Tell us about your honeymoon…

 We had an exotic honeymoon.
-First stop was Singapore, then we flew to Borneo where we were lucky enough to see orangutans in the wild, we also went scuba diving and saw lots of beautiful coral and exotic fish.
-Next stop we flew to Ubud in Bali, climbing Mount Batu which was one of the volcanos and watched the sunrise, we also went to the monkey sanctuary, trekked through the rice fields and had a drink at the famous Potato Head Club.
-Next stop was the Gili Islands, which were pure paradise – no cars on these island so transport is via horse and cart.
+First stop was Singapore, then we flew to Borneo where we were lucky enough to see orangutans in the wild.
+We also went scuba diving and saw lots of beautiful coral and exotic fish.
+Next stop we flew to Ubud in Bali, climbed Mount Batu and watched the sunrise.
+Then we went to the monkey sanctuary, trekked through the rice fields and had a drink at the famous Potato Head Club.
+Next stop was the Gili Islands, which were pure paradise!
+No cars on these island so transport is via horse and cart.
 We were lucky enough to go snorkelling and swim with turtles.
-Our final stop was back in the honeymoon part of Bali – Nusa Dua – where we had a private villa that was amazing.
+Our final stop was back in the honeymoon part of Bali (Nusa Dua) where we had an amazing private villa.
 Our final day was spent at Bestival Bali – a music festival where we saw Alt-J and Pendulum.

 Do you have any tips for other brides and grooms?

 My top tip would be to do everything that you want to do on your wedding day.
-I remember some people thinking a glitter table was not suitable for a wedding, however after they said it was one of the best things about the evening and everyone got involved!
+I remember some people thinking a glitter table was not suitable for a wedding!
+Afterwards they said it was one of the best things about the evening and everyone got involved!